samrocketman/blog/_posts/2015-10-23-wine-osx-gaming.md

 tags:
  - gaming
  - osx
- - wine
+ - WINE
 year: 2015
 month: 10
 day: 23
 published: true
 ---

-Recently I had a craving to play some Windows-only games on my Macbook Pro.
-I achieved this with [WINE][wine].
+Recently I had a craving to play some Windows-only games on my MacBook Pro.
+I achieved this with [wine][wine].
 None of the online tutorials were sufficient for Mac OS so I created this blog post.

 The games I wanted to play were:

-* [Fallout 3 Game of the year edition][wine-fallout]
+* [Fallout 3 Game of the year edition][wine-fallout].
-* [S.T.A.L.K.E.R.: Call of Pripyat][wine-cop]
+* [S.T.A.L.K.E.R.: Call of Pripyat][wine-cop].

-I contributed this install experience to the [WINE AppDB][wine-adb].
+I contributed this install experience to the [wine AppDB][wine-adb].

 * TOC
 {:toc}